fobnail/docs/dev-notes/attester-apu2.md

 ### Reset fobnail token

-Is possible to reset provisioning data on fobnail token and reuse it again on different platform.
-Connect it to any USB (token must be powered) and press button (here is only one button) for the 10 seconds.
-After that, green led should blink three times.
+Is possible to reset provisioning data on fobnail token and reuse it again on a different platform.
+Connect it to any USB (token must be powered) and press the button (here is only one button) for 10 seconds.
+After that, the green led should blink three times.